Long before she was one of the most admired designers on the planet, I loved Kit Kemp’s work.

 This was over 20 years ago when I was an editor, and she was starting one of her flagship hotel projects for Firmdale Hotels in London.
 You may not be familiar with the brand name, but the hotels include the Covent Garden Hotel, the Charlotte Street Hotel and the Haymarket Hotel.

 Her work then was described as quirky and fun.
-Not bad when you consider how everyone was abandoning florals and color and replacing it with monotone gray and stark white.
+Meanwhile, nearly every designer was rushing away from florals to monochromatic modernism.
 But the uber-modern look never left the inhabitants of these spaces feeling cozy or comfortable.
-Finally, when that stark reality set in, interior designers opened up their perspective and introduced color into their designs.
+Finally, when that stark reality set in, interior designers opened up their perspective and introduced color into their designs again.

 Of course, the lovely Kit Kemp confidently kept doing what she was known for: discovering artisans to soften a room that had modern touches.
-Embracing not discarding multi-dimensional fabrics including felt appliques and bold exuberant fabrics that she brilliantly matched with more subtle options.
+Embracing not discarding multi-dimensional fabrics including felt appliques and lively bold fabrics that she mixed with more subtle options.
 To be in a Kit Kemp room is always a happy experience.

-“That is the whole point isn’t it?” she says with a sweet smile.
+“That is the whole point isn’t it?” she says warmly.
 “It’s important to feel comfortable.
 That is too often underrated and underplayed.”
 Citing Virginia Woolf’s 1929 book on the need for “A Room of One’s Own,” Kemp points out that color – when seamlessly meshed with layers of interesting objects, furniture and complimenting fabrics – can create both excitement and a sense of calm.

 Now she and her husband, Tim, own eight hotels including London’s Ham Yard, the Soho, Number Sixteen, Knightsbridge and Dorset Square as well as The Whitby and Crosby Street hotels in New York.